nashville-software-school/client-side-mastery/projects/tier-3/honest-abe/chapters/LOCATIONS.md

 1. Add a new resource in your database named `locations` and create an object representation of each office location.
 1. Modify each employee object to have a foreign key to one office location.
-1. Refactor **`EmployeeList`** to display the office location in the employee's HTML representation.
+1. Refactor the employee list code to display the office location in the employee's HTML representation.

 The final HTML representation should look like this.